Each family is required to fulfill six (6) points’ worth of volunteer shifts.

 Saturday AM Meet and Concessions Setup: This volunteer (with others) makes sure everything is set up and ready to go for a home meet.
-Responsibilities include putting up tents/canopies and flags/ropes, filling water jugs, making coffee, and setting up the concessions tables.
+Responsibilities include putting up flags/ropes, setting up tents/canopies, and setting up the concessions tables.

-Upkeep Shift (formerly called the Cleanup Shift): This volunteer walks around during a home meet to make sure that trash cans are emptied and bathrooms are clean and stocked.
-This volunteer also distributes water and snacks to all coaches and deck volunteers.
+Upkeep Shift: This volunteer walks around during a home meet to make sure that trash cans are emptied and bathrooms are clean and stocked.

 Post-Meet Cleanup: This volunteer (with others) cleans up the deck area, empties trash cans, and checks bathrooms.
 When the meet is finished, this volunteer (with others) puts away all materials from the meet, including tents/canopies, and moves all furniture back to original locations.

-Concessions Shift: This volunteer (with others) sells items, assists customers, restocks products as necessary, cleans up the concessions tables, puts items away, and sometimes mans the grill.
-The early concessions food pickup volunteer picks up any concession items necessary, such as burritos, bagels, doughnuts, etc., from various vendors before the meet.
+Concessions Shift: This volunteer (with others) sells items, assists customers, restocks products as necessary, cleans up the concessions tables, and puts items away.
+The early concessions food pickup volunteer picks up any concession items necessary from various vendors before the meet.

 Heating/Clerk of Course Helper Shift: This volunteer (with others) helps to organize the swimmers in the heating area.

-Scoring Shift: This volunteer works with the official scorers at the scoring table to enter results, process DQs, and post results.
+Scoring Shift: This volunteer works with the official scorers at the scoring table to manage our new system.

 Alternate Shift: This position is utilized to fill any needs we might have in any area surrounding a meet.
-If you sign up for an Alternate shift, you will work only a single shift for that meet, but you must be available from 7:30 a.m. until 3:30 p.m. until we know when and where you will be needed.
+If you sign up for an Alternate shift, you will work only a single shift for that meet, but you must be available from 7:30 a.m. until 1:30 p.m. until we know when and where you will be needed.
 The volunteer coordinator will notify you the week of the meet to tell you when and where you will be placed.
-We may also have a “Day Of” Alternate shift, and we won’t know until the last minute where we will put you on that day.

-Social Events (Team Lunch, Swimming Under the Stars, Banquet) Shift: This volunteer (with others) helps to set up the cabana area, put up decorations if necessary, fill drinks, set up and/or serve food, run games if necessary, empty trash cans, and clean up the cabana area.
+Social Events (Swimming Under the Stars, End-of-Season Celebration) Shift: This volunteer (with others) helps to set up the cabana area, put up decorations if necessary, run games if necessary, empty trash cans, and clean up the cabana area.